-I am Prashanta Kumar Founder of Voltron Electric Cycle, belong to a small village named Prayagbari in Bihar, which is 25 km from the nearest city Muzzafarpur.
+I am Prashanta Kumar Founder of Voltron Electric Cycle, belonging to a small village named Prayagbari in Bihar, which is 25 km from the nearest city Muzzafarpur.
 Growing up I have seen the challenges being faced by one and all in commuting between villages to the nearest cities or in commuting from one village to another.

 The story is the same for almost all villages in India. even, Today there are two buses which ply to from my village to the city, one in the morning and one in the evening.

 Electric Vehicles in Rural Areas Challenges

 It’s an arduous task commuting from the rural areas to the city which includes waiting for the bus, boarding it with the hush and push of the crowd, paying INR 50 for a one-way trip, and the same process to be repeated when coming back in the evening.

 Besides this is the challenge of taking a conveyance for moving around in the city to accomplish the task of procuring things for which the trip has been undertaken.
 Needless to say that the entire process needs to be planned for it takes an entire day and a single person ends up spending about INR 150 to INR 200 merely on commuting.

 Read More: Electric Vehicle in India Challenges & Opportunities